shizacat/shanno/README.md

 # Development

 Django application structure folder:
-- annotation - основное приложение для анотирования.
+- annotation - main application for annotation
-- server - настройки проекта
+- server - settings project
-- templates - базовые шаблоны проекта
+- templates - the base templates project

-Набор используемых инструментов и библиотек:
+A set of used tools and library:
 - Django
 - Buefy (Bulma for Vue) v0.8.8
 - Vue 2.6.10